 Looking for ways to improve your photography skills in the new year?
-We’ve got 8 photography projects that will not only improve your photography skills, but will prevent you from feeling as though you are always shooting the same thing.
+We’ve got 8 photography ideas that will not only improve your photography skills, but will give you fun photography projects to prevent you from feeling as though you are always shooting the same thing.

 You’ve probably witnessed many of your photography friends start 365 projects at the start of a new year.
 If you’ve been considering joining one of these challenges, this is your year.
 Be sure to link up with others for added motivation and support.